What is Cash on Hand?

 Credit card balances are deducted from your bank account when you pay the statements.
 Only then, they indirectly affect your Cash on Hand.

-You can select to include credit cards' balances in Cash on Hand and then every credit card charge will be deducted from your Cash On Hand immediately when it occurs, even if you haven't paid the statement yet.
+You can select to include credit cards' balances in Cash on Hand and then every credit card charge will be deducted from your Cash On Hand immediately when it occurs as if it was a bank account, even if you haven't paid the statement yet.

 We recommend using the first (and default) option as it is easier to understand.